Choosing a Blog niche is one of the most complex decisions you’ll ever make, right after “Should we have a baby?” and “Should we get a cat or a dog?”

 You’ll notice a general pattern in this list.
 People look up questions that will help them become better versions of themselves.

-Once you are able to narrow down on a niche that does that, you can move on to the next question.
+Once you narrow down on a niche that does that, you can move on to the next question.

 List out all the monetization possibilities of this niche.

-For instance, if you decide to blog about beauty… how are you going to monetize it?
+For instance, if you decide to blog about beauty, how will you monetize it?
 Brand Collaborations?
 Reviews?
 Ads?

 Make a list.